ThomasRumasLM/vuepress-test/docs/pages/long_time_support/README.md

     text="We now use the CSS classes of Mozaic headings.
 You have until this date to update your applications." linklabel="Title documentation"
     linkhref="#"
 />

+<timelineItem
+    type="danger"
+    date="28 August 2020"
+    title="End of LTS for legacy Notifications/Toasters"
+    text="We now ue the CSS classes of Mozaic notifications/toasters.
+You have until this date to update your applications." linklabel="Toasters documentation"
+    linkhref="/integration-web-core--socle/Components/toasters/"
+/>

+<timelineItem
+    type="danger"
+    date="28 August 2020"
+    title="End of LTS for legacy Flags"
+    text="We now ue the CSS classes of Mozaic flags.
+You have until this date to update your applications." linklabel="Flags documentation"
+    linkhref="/integration-web-core--socle/Components/flags/"
+/>

+<timelineItem
+    type="danger"
+    date="28 August 2020"
+    title="End of LTS for legacy Tags"
+    text="We now ue the CSS classes of Mozaic tags.
+You have until this date to update your applications." linklabel="Tags documentation"
+    linkhref="/integration-web-core--socle/Components/tags/"
+/>

+<timelineItem
+    type="danger"
+    date="28 August 2020"
+    title="End of LTS for legacy Rating stars" text="We now ue the CSS classes of Mozaic rating stars.
+You have until this date to update your applications." linklabel="Rating stars documentation"
+    linkhref="/integration-web-core--socle/Components/rating-stars/"
+/>

 </timeline>